Global group laws and equivariant bordism rings: Real bordism

 The category of complete global $2$-torsion group laws is equivalent to the category of non-equivariant $2$-torsion formal group laws.
 The equivalence sends a complete global $2$-torsion group law $X$ to the tuple $(X(1),X(C_2),e)$ with comultiplication

 In other words, the non-equivariant $2$-torsion formal group law associated to $X$ is given by the Euler class $e_{1,1}\in X(C_2\times C_2)\cong X(1)[|e_{1,0},e_{0,1}|]$. \end{Example} \begin{Example}[More general complete Hopf algebras] More examples of the previous sort can be constructed by starting with a triple $(k,R,y)$ where $R$ is a complete topological Hopf algebra over $k$ (with the topology not necessarily induced by the augmentation $R\to k$) and $y\in R$ a regular generator of the augmentation ideal.
-In particular, every $A$-equivariant $2$-torsion formal group law for $A\in \el$ gives rise to a global $2$-torsion group law.
+In particular, every $A$-equivariant $2$-torsion formal group law for some $A\in \el$ gives rise to a global $2$-torsion group law.
 More details are given in \Cref{sec:realadjunction2}. \end{Example}

-Many more examples can be constructed using the adjunction defined in the following section,which shows that any $\el$-algebra $X$ with a chosen element $e\in X(C_2)$ can be turned into a global $2$-torsion group law in a universal way.
+Many more examples follow from the adjunction defined in the following section, which shows that any $\el$-algebra $X$ with a chosen element $e\in X(C_2)$ can be turned into a global $2$-torsion group law in a universal way.
 For example, there is an initial global $2$-torsion group law (which we will later see is isomorphic to $\bL^{2-\tor}$, of which we don't yet know that it satisfies the regularity properties of a global $2$-torsion group law), a free global $2$-torsion group law on a class $x\in X(A)$, or a global $2$-torsion group law classifying the choice of two coordinates (see \Cref{sec:cooperations}).